 In 2010 Aegis was sold to Morningstar Research.

-In 2016 Peter founded Mainstreet Financial Group, a boutique consulting firm specialising in equities and investment product research, spanning domestic and global equities coverage, managed funds, investment products and unlisted property research.
+In 2016 Peter founded Mainstreet, a boutique consulting firm specialising in equities and investment product research, spanning domestic and global equities coverage, managed funds, investment products and unlisted property research.
 Mainstreet also delivers independent investment services, focussing on portfolio construction, investment management and corporate consulting.

 Peter holds a degree in banking and finance from Canberra University and is a Senior Fellow of FINSIA, a member of the Australian Institute of Company Directors and a Master Stockbroker with the Stockbrokers and Financial Advisers Association of Australia.